 Activate the SOLIDWORKS Toolbox.

 Click Tools, Add-Ins.., from the Main menu.

-Check the SOLIDWORKS Toolbox Library from the Add-ins dialog box or click SOLIDWORKS Toolbox from the SOLIDWORKS Add-Ins tab.
+Check the SOLIDWORKS Toolbox Library and

+SOLIDWORKS Toolbox Utilities box from the

+Add-ins dialog box or click SOLIDWORKS

+Toolbox from the SOLIDWORKS Add-Ins tab.

 To access the Design Library folders in a nonnetwork environment, click Add File Location and browse to the needed path.
 Paths may vary depending on your SOLIDWORKS version and window setup.
 In a network environment, contact your IT department for system details.